photoprism/photoprism/setup/pkg/linux/README.md

 ## Updates

-To update your installation, please stop all running PhotoPrism instances and make sure that there are [no custom media, database, or config files](#configuration) in the `/opt/photoprism` directory.
+To update your installation, please stop all running PhotoPrism instances and make sure that there are [no media, database, or custom config files](#configuration) in the `/opt/photoprism` directory.
 You can then delete its contents with the command `sudo rm -rf /opt/photoprism/*` and install a new version as shown above.

 If you used a *.deb* package for the installation, you may need to remove the currently installed `photoprism` package by running `sudo dpkg -r photoprism` before you can install a new version with `sudo dpkg -i package.deb`.
 This is a known issue that we hope to resolve with improved packages.

 ## Dependencies

-In order to use all PhotoPrism features and have [full file format support](https://www.photoprism.app/kb/file-formats), additional distribution packages must be installed manually as they are not included in the tar.gz archive, for example exiftool, darktable, rawtherapee, [libheif](https://dl.photoprism.app/dist/libheif/README.html), imagemagick, ffmpeg, libavcodec-extra, mariadb, sqlite3, and tzdata.
+In order to use all PhotoPrism features and have [full file format support](https://www.photoprism.app/kb/file-formats), additional system dependencies **must be installed** as they are not included in the packages we provide, for example exiftool, darktable, rawtherapee, [libheif](https://dl.photoprism.app/dist/libheif/README.html), imagemagick, ffmpeg, libavcodec-extra, mariadb, sqlite3, and tzdata.
+The actual names may vary depending on what distribution you use.

 For details on the packages installed in our official Docker images, see <https://github.com/photoprism/photoprism/tree/develop/docker/develop>.